venanzio/AoC/2020/README.md

 Advent of Code 2020: https://adventofcode.com/

 I originally solved the puzzles of Advent of Code for the year 2020 in Haskell.
-My solutions were quick, just enough to get the answer write, and often not very elemgant or optimized.
+My solutions were quick, just enough to get the correct answer, and often not very elemgant or optimized.

 Afterwards, I went through them with more time and tried to write clearer and nicer code.
 I also took the opportunity to use AoC to learn Python.